apiverve/profanityfilter.NET-API/Readme.md

 ```
 var queryOptions = new profanityfilterQueryOptions{
-  "text": "Today is so damn hot!
+  text: "Today is so damn hot!
 Why the hell would anyone go outside?",
-  "mask": "*"
+  mask: "*"
 };
 ```